anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 You can download the source document and the result document for the example described below in `charts on multiple worksheets demo <./demos.html#charts-on-multiple-worksheets>`_.

-Let us take an object containing information about a few countries production of coffee, cocoa and another product.
-Nested objects contain information about yearly production of a certain commodity by country and some general data.
+Let us take an object containing information about a few countries production of coffee, cocoa, and another product.
+Nested objects contain information about the yearly production of a certain commodity by country and some general data.
 We want to display information about each product in a line chart on a separate worksheet.

-The result document will look like this:
+The resulting document will look like this:

 .. image:: ../../_static/img/document-generation/chart-worksheets-result-small.png
     :alt: Chart worksheet result